πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 free(data); // do not forget to free

-If you forget to free the memory you got from malloc, it stays reserved until the program ends.
-That's called a memory leak.
+If you forget to free memory you got from malloc, that memory stays reserved until the program ends.
+This is called a memory leak.

 Memory leak simulation

-In long-running programs (servers, embedded systems), memory leaks are fatal.
-Even small leaks accumulate and eventually cause the program to run out of memory and crash.
+In long-running programs (servers, embedded systems, and so on), memory leaks are fatal.
+Even small leaks accumulate over time and eventually exhaust memory, crashing the program.
 Make it a habit: if you malloc, you free.

-Allocate a dynamic array, fill it with values, and compute the sum.
+Allocate a dynamic array, fill it with values, and compute their sum.

 dynamic.c